kentik/kentik-kube-deploy/README.md

-# kube-cfg - Kube configuration and deployment to Kubernetes
+# kentik-kube-deploy - Kube configuration and deployment to Kubernetes

-kube-cfg contains the Kubernetes deployment descriptors necessary to deploy the kube components into a Kubernetes cluster.
+kentik-kube-deploy contains the Kubernetes deployment descriptors necessary to deploy the kube components into a Kubernetes cluster.
 These descriptors utilize kustomize which is available in kubectl v1.14+.

 Most user-serviceable settings are configured via the configuration section in [deploy-kube.sh](deploy-kube.sh).